drts01/notes/stackedit/edu/Code School.md

 # Mission

 ## Objectives
+* Exposure/Introduction to CS concepts as field of study [in higher education] and potential career path
 * build self-confidence through doing
 * build a sense of community though collaboration
 * teach computational thinking